fast/logforth/src/append/file/README.md

 * Rolling files based on file size and/or time.
 * Drop non-blocking glue in favor of a dedicated async appender combinator.
-* Different log file naming strategies.
+* Different log file naming and rolling over strategies.

 Design reference: